 S&P Moody's Commitment Rate

-A A2 0.65%
+A A2 0.50%

-A- A3 0.80%
+A- A3 0.65%

-BBB+ Baa1 1.00%
+BBB+ Baa1 0.85%

-BBB Baa2 1.25%
+BBB Baa2 1.10%

-BBB- Baa3 1.55%
+BBB- Baa3 1.40%

-Below Investment Grade Below Investment Grade 2.55%
+Below Investment Grade Below Investment Grade 2.40%

-Under the 2003B Agreement, any bonds purchased through the Liquidity Facility become Bank Bonds and shall, from the date of such purchase and while they are Bank Bonds, bear interest at the Bank Bond interest rate equal to the greater of the Prime Rate plus 1.00%, the Federal Funds Rate plus 2.00%, or 7.00%, subject to a maximum rate as permitted by law.
+Under the 2003B Agreement, any bonds purchased through the Liquidity Facility become Bank Bonds and shall, from the date of such purchase and while they are Bank Bonds, bear interest at the Bank Bond interest rate equal to the greater of the Prime Rate plus 1.00%; the Federal Funds Rate plus 2.00%, or 7.00%, subject to a maximum rate as permitted by law.
 Upon remarketing of Bank Bonds and the receipt of the sales price by the Liquidity Provider, such bonds are no longer considered Bank Bonds.
-At June 30, 2013, there were no Bank Bonds held by the 2003B Liquidity Facility.
+At June 30, 2014, there were no Bank Bonds held by the 2003B Liquidity Facility.

 Included in the 2003B Agreement is a take out provision, in case the Remarketing Agent is unable to resell any bonds that are "put" by the termination date.
 In this situation, the Hospitals is required to redeem the Bank Bonds held by the Liquidity Facility.
 The Series 2003B Agreement allows the Hospitals to redeem Bank Bonds in 11 equal quarterly installments of principal, on the first business day of each February, May, August, and November, beginning on the first of such dates that occurs at least 90 days after the Purchase Date of such Bank Bonds.
 The Hospitals shall pay interest of the Base Rate plus 2.00% in arrears on each date that would be an Interest Payment Date for the Series 2003B Bonds, beginning on the first Interest Payment Date that occurs after the Loan Date.
-If the take out agreement were to be exercised because the entire outstanding \$32,480,000 of demand bonds was "put" and not resold, the Hospitals would be required to pay \$10,896,000, \$13,693,000, and \$12,564,000 in years one, two, and three respectively following the Purchase Date of the Bank Bonds assuming a Base Rate of 7.00%.
+If the take out agreement were to be exercised because the entire outstanding \$32,270,000 of demand bonds was "put" and not resold, the

+Hospitals would be required to pay \$10,825,000, \$13,605,000, and \$12,483,000 in years one, two and three, respectively, following the Purchase Date of the Bank Bonds assuming a Base Rate of 7.00%.
+The current expiration date of the 2003B Agreement is July 1, 2015.
+Extensions are at the discretion of the Liquidity Provider.

-University of North Carolina Hospitals at Chapel Hill Revenue Refunding Bonds - Series 2009A: On February 12, 2009, the Hospitals issued series 2009A tax-exempt variable rate demand bonds in the amount of \$44,290,000 that have a final maturity date of February 1, 2024.
+University of North Carolina Hospitals at Chapel Hill Revenue Refunding Bonds-Series 2009A: On February 12, 2009, the Hospitals issued series 2009A tax-exempt variable rate demand bonds in the amount of \$44,290,000 that have a final maturity date of February 1, 2024.
 The bonds are subject to mandatory sinking fund redemption that began on February 1, 2010.
 The proceeds were used to advance refund \$43,505,000 of the Series 1999 Bonds.
 While initially bearing interest in a weekly mode, the mode on these bonds may change to a daily rate, a unit pricing rate, a term rate, or a fixed rate.